Abhishek-Kesiraju/lab-agile-planning/README.md

 Lab3: Assembled the product backlog (Took lesson's project idea of a counter service and used given user stories to create issues in zenhub dev workspace.
       Placed the user stories in pipeline according to needs of the sprint.
+Lab4: Mimicked a Sprint Planning meeting ( Created Sprints in Zenhub, Added stories in product backlog to the sprint backlog after assigning the corresponding sprint           with story points )